The Anti-Democratic European Union

 At the time of writing this, Ireland is experiencing a housing crisis, as well as a homeless crisis, the likes of which the country has never seen before.
 Over the past ten years, Ireland went from a country that was essentially ethnically homogeneous, to natives being less than 50% of the population of many of the towns and cities around the country.
 In Dublin, for example, 45% of non- Irish nationals are aged between 25 and 34 while this is the case for just 18% of Irish nationals(7); most of whom are male.
 Only 82% of the entire recoded population as of the 2016 census is Irish, and this number is shrinking every year(8).
 I say ‘recorded population’, as the census numbers are not entirely accurate due to people not filling in the forms, and the presence of large numbers of illegal migrants is unaccounted for.

 It is no wonder the house prices are rising, that the locals are breeding less, and are being outbred on Irish soil by non-natives.
 The opening of the boarders since The Lisbon Treaty was forced upon Ireland has lead to what is looking more and more like a demographic replacement.
-And, what is worse, is that a culture has been created such that when one expresses displeasure toward this state of reality coming into being, they are labelled as prejudiced, bigoted, and racist; so most people keep their opinions to themselves, or only express themselves frankly with those whom they can trust, because the potential for such point of view being used against them, and harming their ability to earn, or social status, are so high.
+And, what is worse, is that a culture has been created such that when one expresses displeasure toward this state of reality coming into being, they are labelled as prejudiced, bigoted, and racist; so most people keep their opinions to themselves, or only express themselves frankly with those whom they can trust, because the potential for such points of view being used against them, and harming their ability to earn, or gain social status, are so high.

 As pointed out in the article The Corporate Controlled Social Media, accusatory adjectives such as ‘racist’ can be used as a means to defame anyone a given person disagrees with, or does not like, once the accused steps outside the boundaries of allowable speech or thought.
 Yes, we have entered the era of thought crime, and censorship of ideas publicly allowable.
 The immigration issue is one to be addressed in detail in its own article, but it was important to tie into this article critical of The EU, as this is one vain of policy hoisted upon us by The EU, which has forever changed the sociocultural make-up of Ireland; as well as the rest of Europe.

 As far as military neutrality goes, it was dissolved with the ratification of The Lisbon Treaty.
 But, unfortunately, the subject has been largely ignored since, and has not been discussed on the platforms available; our rigidly controlled, highly biased media organisations.
-In fact, the reality of the situation was swept under the proverbial rug, and remains to be a subject most dare not bring up; even know, with the president of France, and the German Chancellor beginning to openly call for a European military(9) as if they just had the bright idea yesterday, and had not legislated this possibility into the EU framework over ten years ago with the drawing-up of the aforementioned treaty (Article 42).
+In fact, the reality of the situation was swept under the proverbial rug, and remains to be a subject most dare not bring up; even now, with the president of France, and the German Chancellor beginning to openly call for a European military(9) as if they just had the bright idea yesterday, and had not legislated this possibility into the EU framework over ten years ago with the drawing-up of the aforementioned treaty (Article 42).
 The reality is that we have lost our neutrality already, and we are evermore being woven into a European military force(10), with Germany at the helm.
 Is this what the people of Ireland wanted when we joined the European Economic Community in 1961 for the purpose of easing trade relations?

 All these points considered, Ireland’s entrance into the European Union, which is now becoming a military federation within which we have little power or autonomy, was perhaps misguided, ill- considered, and based on a misunderstanding regarding the limits of the power of such a union.
 Those running the EU have pulled a monumental ‘bait and switch’ in which the Irish people, and the populations of the other member states have been taken for a ride.
 This supranational institution is increasingly militaristic, clearly anti-Democratic, and is responsible for changes in the socio-cultural fabric of the member states that is leading to increasing crime and destabilisation(11).